-Training nights are Tuesdays and Thursdays from 6:30pm and are coached by Bristol No. 8 Jordan Crane and Simon Mortimer (working towards Level 3).
+Training nights are Tuesdays and Thursdays from 6:30pm and are coached by Bristol No. 8 Jordan Crane and Matt Belbin of Filton Academy.
 We have recently installed a brand new gym and there is a separate treatment room used by our fully qualified physiotherapist.

 The Junior Section is very much family orientated and offers many social activities.
 Annual Rugby Tours are a popular and enjoyable part of their social calendar.
 Please select the JUNIORS Tab at the top of this page to visit their website.

 The Senior Club similarly adopt a family orientated policy and offer a wealth of social activities.
 Many members participate in the Annual Rugby Club Tour, usually flying into Europe.
 The Senior Club has toured every season since 1963/64.

 North Bristol RFC is the COMPLETE RUGBY CLUB.
 Our Family orientated club has teams for Male and Female adults, and Boys and Girls Juniors.